 NOTE – The decomposed model (1b) is already anchored in the ETSI TISPAN Ia profile (see [ETSI TS 183 018], clause 5.17.1.11 "One-Stage and Two-Stage BGF Resource Reservation") by splitting the protocol stack in SDP "c="-line and SDP "m="-line resource partitions.

-state model of MG resources:

-two-state model, i.e., a particular resource is either yet released or completely reserved and allocated;

-three-state model by consideration of an explicit reservation state besides the final allocation state.

-The three state model allows the pure logical handling of MG resources during the temporary phase of ALTC.
-SDP media descriptions which are only partially specified (or underspecified) result in the reservation of resources (at a logical level, hence such resources are not yet able to be used for real traffic).
-The finally completed SDP media specifications will then result in the actual allocation of MG resources.

 It is obvious that there will be trade-off decisions between "early end-to-end connectivity and media path usage" versus "MG resource management complexity".
 It is not the purpose of this Supplement to evaluate this topic in more detail, but there might be at least following requirements postulated due to H.248 profiles according to [ETSI TS 183 018]:

 R-8.4/1: The MGC-to-MG resource reservation process follows the process that available SDP "m="-line is already signalled together with "c="-line information.